955xiaoSu/Summary-of-algorithm/README.md

-These are some summary of algorithm.
+These are some algorithmic summaries.